rvashishth/blockchain-handbook/README.md

 6. Who will mine samller applications, i.e. bitcoin transactions are verified by 100s of miners across globe.
 How a small application will be decentralised?
 7. Where/how distributed hosting platform deploy apps, how they gurantee apps availibility?
 8. Crypto coin vs token
+9. How to ensure low latency on decentralised cloud. undrelaying tech can outgrow too much to become slow or people can move out of it.
+10. How to write once and deploy anywhere code? like containers?

 ## Use Cases